Immortale-dev/QTest/README.md

 ____
 #### DESCRIBE (string description, {})
 `DESCRIBE` macro used to group some test cases, enclose the scope, split up the test cases, and provide the useful description for the group of tests, or preparation part.
 The description is going to be generated using current and all parent to current `DESCRIBE`'s.
-It is receive **2** parameters: first is the **string description** - which is the simple text description that will be used to generate the group of test overall description, and the second one is the "code scope" to be ran (see examples to get the better understanding of this second parameter).
+It is receive **2** parameters: first one is the **string description** - which is the simple text description that will be used to generate the group of test overall description, and the second one is the "code scope" to be ran (see examples to get the better understanding of this second parameter).

 ***Example:***
 Consider we have the next structure of our test cases: